Former student start-up bags new name amid international expansion

 Founder Paul Stewart spotted the opportunity while studying engineering at Edinburgh University when he encountered difficulties shipping his belongings to and from his home in Belfast.

 He set up his business while in his second year at university and had reached £100k in sales by the time he graduated in 2011.
 Resisting parental calls to take a ‘proper job’ Paul instead moved back home to Belfast and focused on growing the business while working out of his parents’ home.
+Perhaps he might consider using tools for his business if he hasn’t already, like some of the best PEO in Texas or his local area.
+Once the business has grown substantially, these would be very worthy investments to make.

 He grew the turnover substantially within 18 months and was ready to move into his first office and take on his first two team members.
 Along the way he managed to negotiate a deal with a number of shipping giants which made his company the most cost-effective method of sending luggage anywhere in the world.